-- to cases in which the only parent in the home, or both parents if both are living in the home, receives SSI benefits, and therefore, no adult is included in the case; - in the months in which an individual is deferred or exempt from work activity participation; or - in the months in which an under the age of eighteen (18) non-head of household minor parent receives cash assistance.
-The count will begin when the minor reaches eighteen (18) years of age.
+- to cases in which the only parent in the home, or both parents if both are living in the home, receives SSI benefits, and therefore, no adult is included in the case; or - in the months in which an individual is deferred/exempt from work activity participation. - in the months in which an under age 18 non-head of household minor parent receives cash assistance.
+The count will begin when the minor reaches age 18.

-The time limit applies to non-parent caretaker's relatives only when such relatives choose to be included in the TEA payment with the child.
+The time limit applies to non-parent caretaker relatives only when such relative chooses to be included in the TEA payment with the child.
 If a non-parent relative is a payee only, then the time limit does not apply to the case.

-The time a child receives assistance will not count toward their time limit when they become an adult.
+The time a child receives assistance will not count toward his/her time limit when he or she becomes an adult.

-Payments made by another state under a Temporary Assistance for Needy Families (TANF) program count toward the twelve-month limit in Arkansas if the adult has received more than forty-eight (48) such payments in another state.
-Only the payments from another state in quantity that is in excess of forty-eight (48) will count toward Arkansas' twelve-month limit.
+Payments made by another state under a Temporary Assistance for Needy Families program count toward the twenty-four month limit in Arkansas if the adult has received more than thirty-six such payments in another state.
+Only the payments from another state in excess of thirty-six will count toward Arkansas' twenty-four month limit.